scala/docs.scala-lang/_overviews/scala3-contribution/procedures-inspection.md

 ### Don't just print: extracting further information

-`dotty.tools.printTypes` is useful to to at a glance see the representation of a type, but sometimes we want to extract more.
-We can instead use the method `dotty.tools.DottyTypeStealer.stealType`.
+`dotty.tools.printTypes` is useful to to at a glance see the representation of a type, but sometimes you want to extract more.
+Instead, you can use the method `dotty.tools.DottyTypeStealer.stealType`.
 With the same inputs as `printTypes`, it returns both a `Context` containing the definitions passed, along with the list of types.

-As a worked example let's create a test case to verify the structure of `Box#X` that we saw earlier:
+As a worked example let's create a test case to verify the structure of `Box#X` that you saw earlier:
 ```scala
 import dotty.tools.dotc.core.Contexts.Context
 import dotty.tools.dotc.core.Types.*